RochanaChaturvedi/it-is-all-in-the-name/README.md

 The models can make predictions using single person's name, however the accuracy improves when we combine a person's name with the name of a relative such as parent/spouse.

 ## Licence and citation
-The code is licenced under AGPL-3.0 licence (see LICENCE).
+The code is licenced under GNU Affero General Public License version 3 (AGPL-3.0, see LICENCE).

 If you find the work useful please cite it as: <br/>
 Chaturvedi, Rochana, & Chaturvedi, Sugat.
 2020.
 It’s All in the Name: A Character BasedApproach To Infer Religion. arXiv preprint arXiv:2010.14479. <br/>